hkstm/UvA.WSCBS2021/PythonCalculator/README.md

 A Naive frontend is implemented with Flask.

-Please run:
-$ python CalculatorService.py to start the server.
+Please run to start the server. :

+$ python CalculatorService.py

+Please run to start the client:

-$ python CaclulatorClient.py to start the client.
+$ python CaclulatorClient.py

 The latter will rederict you to a localhost, where one can make use of the service by filling in numbers and an operation.